Diagg/EverGreen-Application-Installer/Readme.md

 Greenstaller doesn't needs to create package because it downloads latest version of application binary directly from authors site using [Evergreen](https://github.com/aaronparker/evergreen) and [NeverGreen](https://github.com/DanGough/Nevergreen).

-Greenstaller doesn't either needs to create package to customize installation. the logic and Knowledge historically embedded in packages is now publicly shared on Github.
+Greenstaller doesn't either needs to create package to customize installation. the logic and Knowledge historically embedded in packages are now publicly shared on Github.

-If your endpoints are managed by an MDM, Greenstaller will ease application management even further!
-No need to include application sources in the MDM app.
+If your endpoints are managed by an MDM, Greenstaller will ease application management even further: No need to include application sources in the MDM app.
 Everything needed is packed in a single command line.

 With Greenstaller, there is no need to update MDM application each time a new release is available.
 Greenstaller embrase the 'set it & forget it' app management mantra.